adrienjoly/adrienjoly.github.io/pro/index.md

 - Writing software that is **useful**, by taking the time to listen and understand the vision and goal of its owners and end-users;
 - Writing software **efficiently**, by discussing what's the most impactful and lean next step we can implement towards reaching that goal;
 - Writing software that **works as expected**, by clarifying iteratively the underlying expectations and implementing them as automated tests and/or documentation;
-- Writing software that is **sustainable to maintain**, by helping the team commit to shared programming and communication guidelines, and by promoting practices like TDD and pair/mob programming;
+- Writing software that is **sustainable to maintain**, by helping the team commit to shared programming and communication guidelines, and by promoting practices like TDD and pair/mob programming.
-- Writing software that contributes to **making the world a better place**, by declining projects that contribute to the development of social precarity, violence, pollution and waste, more generally.

 My objective is to help your software team (re)gain **confidence, autonomy and serenity** while creating (or sustaining) **value** for your business.